fouadsfarijlani/HU-fundamentals-of-data-science-work/week-05/README.md

 The 'facts' are normally absurd hyperbolic claims about Norris' toughness, attitude, virility, sophistication, and masculinity.
 Not surprisingly, Chuck also has an API dedicated to these facts: chucknorris.io.
 For the first part of this assignment, you are going to retrieve data from this API.

-1- Check out the documentation on https://api.chucknorris.io/ (Links to an external site.) and read how to address the “random chuck joke” endpoint works.
+1. Check out the documentation on https://api.chucknorris.io/ (Links to an external site.) and read how to address the “random chuck joke” endpoint works.
-2- Create norris_random.py and write code that retrieves a random chuck joke and prints it on the screen 3- Now check the documentation on https://api.chucknorris.io/ (Links to an external site.) and read how the “free text search” endpoint works.
+2. Create norris_random.py and write code that retrieves a random chuck joke and prints it on the screen
+3. Now check the documentation on https://api.chucknorris.io/ (Links to an external site.) and read how the “free text search” endpoint works.
-4- Create norris_search.py and write code where the user searches with a query and returns jokes based on that query.
+4. Create norris_search.py and write code where the user searches with a query and returns jokes based on that query.
    This will, of course, return more than one joke so a for-loop is in place.

-Part 2: Do or do not.
-There is no try.
+<h4>Part 2: Do or do not.
+There is no try.</h4>

 Who doesn’t know Yoda, the fictional character from the Star Wars universe?
 In the most recent Star Wars series, The Mandalorian, there is even a baby Yoda.
 Yoda has become iconic in popular culture due to his distinct pattern of spe­ech and role as an old, wise mentor.